Advertising on Instagram 2020 [Step-by-Step Guide For Newbies]

-At the first sight, it will seem that the audience settings are the same.
-But rub your eyes and and you will see detailed nested menu to narrow the target audience depending on their behaviour, interests and demographics.
+At first sight, it will seem that the audience settings are the same.
+But rub your eyes, and you will see the detailed nested menu to narrow the target audience depending on their behavior, interests, and demographics.

 Check the other detailed targeting settings as they may be important for your brand.
-Say, the seller of linen is more likely to make a sale on Instagram, if he targets his ads to locals, and a car rental service will succeed, if the ad is shown to travellers.
+Say, the seller of linen is more likely to make a sale on Instagram if he targets his ads to locals, and a car rental service will succeed, if the ad is shown to travelers.

-But what deserves the special attention is the ability to create “custom audience” and show you ad only to people who:
+But what deserves the special attention is the ability to create “custom audience” and show your ad only to people who:

-Facebook pixel is what you will need, if you decide to create custom audience consisting of your website visitors.
+Facebook pixel is what you will need if you decide to create a custom audience consisting of your website visitors.

-Facebook pixel should be installed in your ecommerce platform to track the conversions and other actions you care about.
-If your online store is powered by X‑Cart, you can easily insert it with the help of Google Tag manager or use a ready-made Facebook E-Commerce addon available in X‑Cart Business, Multvendor and Ultimate.
+Facebook pixel should be installed in your ecommerce platform to track your website conversions and other actions you care about.
+If your online store is powered by X‑Cart, you can easily insert it with the help of Google Tag manager or use a ready-made Facebook Pixel addon.
 If it’s powered by another platform, adding this pixel will not be a problem either.

 Choosing placements is the next step of ad creation.
-To advertise on Instagram only, tick “edit placements” and find Instagram among the platforms.
+To advertise on Instagram only, tick “edit placements” and find Instagram among the social media platforms.

 Budget and schedule is the next block to configure.

-In addition to budget ( daily or lifetime) and schedule (set start and finish dates or keep showing the ad unless you stop it or run out of money), here you choose if you want to be charged for impressions or per click, if the bid amount is automatic or you will set it manually, if the ad delivery is standard or accelerated.
+In addition to budget (lifetime or daily) and schedule (set start and finish dates or keep showing the ad unless you stop it or run out of money), here you choose if you want to be charged for impressions or per click, if the bid amount is automatic or you will set it manually, if the ad delivery is standard or accelerated.

 Choose the ad format (Instagram Stories Ads, Carousel Ads, Single Image, Single Video Ads, Slide Show Ads, or Collection).
 Once you choose the format, the ad manager will open a window to upload your media.
-There has also appeared a new format of Facebook ads, “Collection”, but it is not supported in Instagram yet.
+There has also appeared a new format of Facebook ads, “Collection”, but it is not supported on Instagram yet.

-Rest assured, once you choose the format, you will see all the image/video requirements and recommendations right there.
+Rest assured, once you choose the format, you will see all the requirements for images and videos right there.
 No need to guess.
-I can’t but applaud to the designers of this Ad Creation interface, sincerely.
+I can’t but applaud the designers of this Ad Creation interface, sincerely.

-Recently, a new setting has appeared — “Add a full screen experience” aka Canvas.
-It looks pretty interesting and I hope it will work for Instagram feeds as well one day…. but no.
+Recently, a new setting has appeared — “Add a full-screen experience” aka Canvas.
+It looks pretty interesting, and I hope it will work for Instagram feed as well one day… but no.

-Once you finish, press a large green button “confirm”.
+Once you finish, click the large green “Confirm” button.
 It will send the ad to reviewers.
 Once it’s verified that your ad meets Facebook advertising policies, it will go live.

-How to create Instagram ad via Facebook Power Editor
+IV.
+How to Create Instagram Ads via Facebook Power Editor

-Facebook Power Editor is even a more advanced tool for advertisers.
+Facebook Power Editor is an even more advanced tool for advertisers.
 In terms of campaign creation and ad settings, it pretty much resembles Facebook Ad manager.

-There’s a good article explaining What is the Difference between Facebook Ads Manager vs Power Editor, in a nutshell and in detail.
+There’s a good article explaining the difference between the two Facebook advertising tools, in a nutshell, and in detail.

-I decided not write an instruction on how to create an Instagram ad here.
+I decided not to write an instruction on how to create an Instagram ad here.
 Just take a look at the video below to grasp the idea:

-If you have strong reasons to use Power Editor instead of Ads manager, you must be a Facebook advertising guru, so it’s unnecessary for you at all
+- If you have strong reasons to use the Editor instead of the Ads Manager, you must be a Facebook advertising guru, so it’s unnecessary for you at all.

 * * *